 Why Is Beta-Glucan Used In Skincare?

 Beta-glucan is used in skincare because it boosts moisture levels.
 It also reduces the appearance of wrinkles, redness, and irritation.
 The bioactive polysaccharide strengthens the skin’s immune system.
 And without disturbing its natural balance.
+Thus is often found in moisturizers.

 Beta-glucan has as good or even better skin hydration capabilities as hyaluronic acid.
 Beta-glucan is a humectant.
 Meaning it locks the moisture in and prevents moisture loss.
 As hyaluronic acid holds 1000 times its weight in water, beta-glucans can do the same.